rickardlindberg/rickardlindberg.me/writing/agdpp-game-over/index.template.markdown

 ## Summary

-The big breakthrough in this episode was the realization that it's ok to write getters to expose internal state for testing purposes.
+The big breakthrough in this episode was the realization that it's OK to write getters to expose internal state for testing purposes.
 We saw that one of those getters turned out to be useful for the production code as well.
 I think this will make testing easier, and we will try to write as few getters as possible